-1 The final amendments to the Regulations will remove the definition of "equivalent residential connection."
+6 The final amendments to the Regulations will remove the definition of "equivalent residential connection."
 Once the amendments are effective, ODW will not use the equivalent residential connection in in demand evaluation.
 ODW interprets this exemption as applying to projects composed of pipe no greater than 8 inched in diameter, serving no more than 15 total connections, and serving an average daily demand of no more than 6,000 gallons.

-requirements for disinfection and bacteriological sampling procedures following construction, maintenance, and repair of waterworks facilities.
+requirements for disinfection and bacteriological maintenance, and repair of waterworks facilities. sampling procedu ares following construction,

-Attachments are located at: \\odwsrv1\odwshare\13-Manuals\02-Permit Manual
+Attachments are located at: \\odwsrv1\odwshare\13-Manuals\\02-Permit Manual